xycxz/xycxz.github.io/_posts/2025-06-18-ftp-docker.md

 - `--name`: Give it a custom name
 - `-p`: Used for port mapping (21 for command, 20 for active data, 21100-21110 for passive data)
 - `-e`: Used to pass the necessary environmental variables for our script
-- `-v`: Used to mount a volume from our host inside the container.
+- `-v`: Used to mount a volume (bind mount) from our host inside the container.
 This way we can modify our directory on our host and it will apply the changes to the container as well.

-Finally, we will put some files of tools that can be found in the context of a `helpdesk` team.
+Finally, we will put some files which contain tools that can be found in the context of a `helpdesk` team.
 We will run the following commands inside our `helpdesk` folder on the host VM for that:

 ```bash
 git clone https://github.com/awesome-foss/awesome-sysadmin.git